 Master of Arts in Educational Policy & Foundations

 This program is designed as a traditional master's program with an emphasis on leadership and research in public and private K-12 schools, higher education and other educational organizations and agencies.
 It is designed for those who wish to combine the study of foundations in education with research in an area of interest.
+Students this program complete 12 credits of foundational courses, six credits' worth of research courses, and 15 elective credits.
+Our graduates have gone on to pursue careers in educational research or nonprofit organizations, or to continue their education in a doctoral program.

 - Analyze the quality of research tools used to conduct educational research that addresses current policy issues in education.